Lil’ Kim Wows In Leather Skintight Corset During Promo

-Lil’ Kim has been in New York recently promoting her upcoming album, 9, across the city.
+Lil’ Kim was in New York recently promoting her upcoming album, 9, across the city.

 The “No Time” rapper visited numerous promotional stops in a black-and-white ensemble that looked incredible on the star.
 She paired a white shirt with a tight black leather corset, black trousers, studded thigh-high boots, and a long-sleeved Givenchy jacket.